SamuelChee/Comp4021Project/README.md

 - Press `C` to gain full health and ammunition
 - Press `C` in combination with `=` to cycle through and try all unique weapons

-Got it, I've updated the TODO section with the requirement for a stateless server and an external database for containerization:

 ## TODO

 ### General